QuickBooks Blog

 Profit and loss statement: What is it and how to create one

-P&L statements can help you analyse business performance over a month, a quarter, or a year, and are an effective tool to get a good picture of your current cash flow as well as your future business performance.
+P&L statements help you analyse the performance of your business over a specific time period, whether that be a month, a quarter, or a year, and provide a clear picture of your current cash flown as well as insights into your future business performance.

-In this guide, we’ll walk through how a profit and loss statement works, what it can tell you, and how to create one easily.
+In this article, you'll learn how a profit and loss statement works, what it can tell you, and how to create one easily.

 What is a profit and loss statement?